 The Factory Reset function should be used with caution.
 It deletes all of the settings you have programmed into the system.
-It returns the system to the way it was when received new from the factory, including setting the Passcode to 0-0-0-0.
+It returns the system to the way it was when received new from the factory.
 After using this function, you will need to reprogram everything from the start.